Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Continuous Time Model

 \section{Continuous Time Model}

 Now, consider the stochastic gradient flow.
-The analysis requires the local Lipschitz property of the activation function \(\sigma\) up to order four in Assumption \ref{AssAct} in order to apply Ito's formula and estimate the Hessian of the loss.
-For the continuous time model, consider the following SDE
+The analysis requires the local Lipschitz property of the activation function \(\sigma\) up to order four in Assumption \ref{AssAct} in order to apply Ito's formula and to estimate the Hessian of the loss.
+For the continuous time model, consider the following stochastic differential equation (SDE):

 or equivalently, the parameters \(\theta\) satisfy